code4romania/website-factory/help/content/school/en/03-Settings/09-menus.md

 Header and footer menus help users peruse your website and find information easier.

-In Website Factory: NGO you can build or modify a menu by going through the following steps:
+In Website Factory: Schools you can build or modify a menu by going through the following steps:

 1)  Access the admin panel